 CEG

-CEG has significant expansion plans for the industrial, power generation and residential segments.
+CEG has significant expansion plans for the industrial, power generation and residential sectors.

-In the residential segment, CEG currently has an estimated 566,000 customers.
-CEG increased its residential market by approximately 6,000 new customers in 1999, a lower than projected growth attributed to the uncertainties related to the devaluation of the Real.
-CEG is currently examining ways for increasing the penetration in the residential market in Rio de Janeiro and is expanding and reformulating its residential expansion plans.
-Its current plan calls for the connection of 15,5000 new residential customers in 2000 with a corresponding increase in annual consumption of 6.57 MMcm and 473 new commercial customers with a total annual consumption of 16.06 MMcm.
+In the residential sector, CEG currently has an estimated 566,000 customers.
+CEG increased its residential market by approximately 6,000 new customers in 1999, a lower than projected growth attributed to uncertainties related to the devaluation of the Real.
+CEG is examining ways to increase its penetration in the residential market in CEG-Rio de Janeiro and is expanding and reformulating its residential expansion plans.
+Its current plan calls for the connection of 15,500 new residential customers in 2000 with a corresponding increase in annual consumption of 6.57 MMcm and 473 new commercial customers with a total annual consumption of 16.06 MMcm.
 ESA estimates that CEG will increase its residential market to over 700,000 customers by 2004.

 CEG has identified several industrial expansion opportunities.
 The basic characteristics of these potential new connections are as follows:

-8 new customers in the area of Grande Rio/Baixada Fluminense with total annual volumes of [4.2] MMcm [check contracted status]; and
+8 new customers in the area of Grande CEG-Rio/Baixada Fluminense with total annual volumes of [4.2] MMcm; and

 18 industrial customers in the area of Itaboraí with total annual volumes of [31] MMcm (already contracted).

-In the thermal generation sector, CEG anticipates substantial growth opportunities as a result of the Emergency Plan issued by the Government of Brazil.
-According to this plan, the most likely plants to be constructed in CEGI Rio’s service territory in the short term are Termo Rio (online in 2001/2002) and Riogen (online in 2003).
+[In the thermal generation sector, CEG anticipates substantial growth opportunities as a result of the Emergency Generation Program.
+According to such program, the most likely plants to be constructed in CEG/CEG-Rio’s service territory in the short term are Termo CEG-Rio (online in 2001/2002) and Riogen (online in 2003).]

-Rio
+CEG-Rio

-Rio, which is now limited to industrial customers, plans to diversify into the residential market in the interior of the State of Rio de Janeiro.
-The first residential customer in Rio’s service area is scheduled to be connected in June 2000.
-The expectations for the Rio residential market are considerably lower than those for CEG, primarily because the interior of the State of Rio de Janeiro has much lower customer densities than the city of Rio de Janeiro which implies much higher investments per cubic meter sold.
+CEG-Rio, which is now limited to industrial customers, plans to diversify into the residential market in the interior of the State of CEG-Rio de Janeiro.
+The first residential customer in CEG-Rio’s service area is scheduled to be connected in September 2000.
+The expectations for the CEG-Rio residential market are considerably lower than those for CEG, primarily because the interior of the State of CEG-Rio de Janeiro has much lower population densities than the city, requiring higher investments per cubic meter sold.
 Also, the established market of LPG is stronger in the interior of the State.
-Rio anticipates, however, that the rapid expansion of the commercial and residential markets will help diversify its revenue base.
+CEG-Rio anticipates, however, that the rapid expansion of the commercial and residential markets will help diversify its revenue base.

-Rio also plans to expand aggressively into the industrial and power generation markets.
-The industrial expansion projects anticipate total incremental annual volumes of 429 MMcm coming on-line during the next three years and include:
+CEG-Rio also plans to expand aggressively into the industrial and power generation markets.
+The industrial expansion projects anticipate total incremental annual sale volumes of 429 MMcm coming on-line during the next three years and include the following: